MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv/Choosing-a-pro-code-pattern.md

 ---
-title: Creating solutions with the Microsoft Cloud Solution Toolkit
+title: Creating pro-code solutions with the Microsoft Cloud Solution Toolkit
-description: Learn how to use the Microsoft Cloud Solution Toolkit and the C# Copilot SDK to build solutions using capabilities across the Microsoft Cloud.
+description: Learn how to use the various pro-code techniques to build solutions using AI capabilities across the Microsoft Cloud.
 author: miglaros
 ms.author: miglaros
 ms.service: cloud-for-industries